marfarma/wp-table-reloaded/trunk/readme.txt

 == Description ==

 This plugin allows you to create and manage tables in the admin-area of WordPress.
 You can then show them in your posts or on your pages by using a shortcode.
 The plugin is greatly influenced by the plugin "WP-Table" by Alex Rabe, but was completely rewritten and uses the state-of-the-art WordPress techniques which makes it faster and lighter than the original plugin.
+You may also have both plugins installed at the same time!

 More informatation: http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded/